Icon for gfsd IntelliJ IDEA

 First, the test class needs to import the org.junit.jupiter.api package as well as the assertions class (org.junit.jupiter.api.Assertions).

 JUnit 5 offers a wide variety of assertion methods to check the actual behavior.
-Make sure to check out the JUnit 5 documentation to learn about the available methods!
+Make sure to browse through the JUnit 5 documentation to learn about the available methods.

 5) Running your JUnit tests